By: Heather Keys

 1. Tuscany, Italy

 Welcome to Tuscany!
-This region is loved for its picturesque landscapes, charming villages, and of course, natural hot springs.
+This region is loved for its rolling landscapes, charming villages, and of course, natural hot springs.
 Here are a few hot spring highlights in Tuscany that you’ll want to add to your bucket list:

-That’s not all.
-Tuscany’s map is dotted with numerous hot springs, all welcoming wellness seekers.
 These thermal waters are often rich in minerals like sulfur, calcium, and magnesium, believed to boost your skin, relaxation, and overall well-being.

 Related: Vacationing with Friends in a Tuscan Villa